 Online registration is only available if you have a Michigan driver’s license or state ID.
 You do not need a Michigan driver’s license or state ID to register using the paper form.

-From July 20 through Election Day (August 3), you can still register but only in person at your city/township clerk’s office.
+From October 19 through Election Day (November 2), you can still register but only in person at your city/township clerk’s office.
 You’ll need to bring proof of residency to register during this period.
-You don’t need proof of residency to register before July 20.
+You don’t need proof of residency before October 19.